mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 HDR color painting
 ~~~~~~~~~~~~~~~~~~

 This same LUT docker is the controller for painting with HDR colors.
-Using the LUT docker to change the exposure on the view, Krita allows you to paint with HDR colors, and has native open exr support!
+Using the LUT docker to change the exposure on the view, Krita allows you to paint with HDR colors, and has native OpenEXR support!

 .. figure:: /images/Krita-hdr-painting.png
    :align: center